null

 With Bad Dog Multi-Purpose Drill Bits, DO NOT drill pilot holes into stainless steel, metal, marble, or granite.

-PROBLEM - DRILL BIT IS LOOSE IN CHUCK
+Drill bit burned from being loose in the chuck PROBLEM — DRILL BIT LOOSE IN CHUCK

 This bit was not securely tightened into the chuck.
 If the bit is continually used, the bottom will completely burn off.